terascope/teraslice/docs/packages/data-mate/overview.md

 ### toLowerCase

-`toLowerCase(input, context) - Converts strings to lowercase, if given an array it will convert everything in the array excluding null/undefined values`
+toLowerCase(input, context?) - Converts strings to lowercase, if given an array it will convert everything in the array excluding null/undefined values

-`returns null if input is null/undefined`
+returns null if input is null/undefined

 ```javascript
  FieldTransform.toLowerCase('UPPERCASE'); // 'uppercase';